frmichel/taxref-ld/README.md

-## TAXREF-LD: the French Linked Data Taxonomic Register
+## TAXREF-LD: the French Linked Data Taxonomic Registery

 TAXREF-LD is the Linked Data representation of [TAXREF](https://inpn.mnhn.fr/programme/referentiel-taxonomique-taxref?lg=en), the French national taxonomical register for fauna, flora and fungus, that covers mainland France and overseas territories.
 It accounts for over 500000 scientific names.